-BLACK BASS (LARGEMOUTH BASS)
+BLACK BASS SPECIES (LARGEMOUTH BASS)

-The mean mercury and PCB concentrations in Largemouth Bass from Lake Perris were 99 and 12 ppb, respectively.
-OEHHA recommends a maximum of two servings a week of black bass species from Lake Perris for the sensitive population (women 18 to 49 years and children 1 to 17 years), based on the mercury concentrations, and a maximum of five servings a week for the general population (women 50 years and older, and men 18 years and older), based on PCBs.
+The mean mercury and PCB concentrations in Largemouth Bass from Alondra Park Lake were 248 and 12 ppb, respectively.
+Based on the mean mercury concentration, OEHHA recommends a maximum of one serving a week for the sensitive population, and a maximum of two servings a week for the general population.
+PCBs did not affect advice for Largemouth Bass.

 OEHHA has evaluated mercury concentrations in black bass species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
-Therefore, OEHHA extends the consumption advice for Largemouth Bass for the sensitive population, based on mercury, to other black bass species, including Redeye, Smallmouth, and Spotted Bass.
+Therefore, OEHHA extends the consumption advice for Largemouth Bass to other black bass species, including Redeye, Smallmouth, and Spotted Bass.